Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Discussion

 As political polarization and societal division become increasingly linked to social media activity, our findings provide a potential pathway for platforms to address these challenges through algorithmic interventions.
-By embedding pro-democracy attitudes into AI-driven feeds~\cite{bernstein2023embedding,jia2024embedding}, we offer a concrete solution that could contribute to healthier democratic discourse, enhance social trust, and help mitigate the risks of deepening polarization.
+Together, these interventions may result in algorithms that not only reduce partisan animosity but also promote greater social trust and healthier democratic discourse across party lines~\cite{bernstein2023embedding,jia2024embedding}.